 Premier Plastic Surgery provides ear reshaping for residents of Houston, Pearland, Lake Jackson, and the surrounding areas of South Houston.
 Otoplasty is performed on children and adults by experienced plastic surgeon Christopher Hankins, MD for congenital abnormality or cosmetic purposes.

 What is Otoplasty (Ear Surgery)?

 Does your child have prominent ears?
 Are they ridiculed by their playmates?
-Many children are needlessly tormented about the configuration of their ears during their school years, resulting in a great deal of stress and loss of self-esteem.
+Many children are needlessly tormented due to their protruding ears during their school years, resulting in a great deal of stress and loss of self-esteem.

-Normally, prominence of the ear, or auricle, is due to lack of development of the anti-helix, which is the fold of the cartilage parallel to the outer rim of the ear.
+Normally, the prominence of the ear, or auricle, is due to the lack of development of the anti-helix, which is the fold of the cartilage parallel to the outer rim of the ear.
 In the frontal view, the normal anatomic position of the anti-helix is slightly more prominent than the helical or outer rim of the ear.
-The good news is that this deformity is easily correctable by a procedure known as an otoplasty.
+The good news is that this deformity is easily correctable by a cosmetic procedure known as otoplasty surgery or cosmetic ear surgery.

 What is Ear Shaping?

 Enlargement of the ear can occur due to aging.
 It is possible to decrease the length of the ear by taking a staggered wedge and closing the resultant defect with an acceptable aesthetic result.
 Patients who present to the office with a torn ear lobe, a common injury, can have the deformity repaired in the office under local anesthesia and is virtually painless.

 What sets us apart from other plastic surgery practices that perform ear reshaping, is that we offer a specific technique known as the Chongchet otoplasty that is commonly taught in the U.K. during the course of plastic surgery training.
 In contrast, nearly every plastic surgery residency program in the United States is exclusively trained in the Mustarde technique.
 What is the difference?